mattermost/docs/source/administration/incident-response-application.rst

 The incident response application is available in closed Alpha, in `Enterprise Edition <https://mattermost.com/pricing/>`_.

+// TODO: Add a screenshot or a video

-Sample use cases you can accomplish with this app include
+Sample use cases you can accomplish with this app include the following:

 1. Trigger automated incident response workflows based on keywords.
 2. Automatically mention your InfoSec or DevSecOps teams when an incident occurs, including via email, mobile push and desktop notifications.